64kramsystem/personal_notes/golang.md

 command.Wait()
 ```

+If one needs to send data to the process, use `StdinPipe` the same way, but *don't forget to close after writing*, otherwise the process will hang waiting.

-No using bufio requires convoluted byte slices management (see https://is.gd/HDblbp).
+Not using bufio requires convoluted byte slices management (see https://is.gd/HDblbp).

 ### Logging